 At least once a day, I see some tweet from a guy about how he can’t find any scholarships for average white males.
 Apparently, he hasn’t been looking very hard because there are tons of opportunities out there.
 I think many guys simply make the mistake of not taking the time to read the eligibility requirements, otherwise they would realize that most programs are open to just about everyone, including the average Joe.
 I know it may seem as though many of the scholarships are targeting the top academic students or those from a minority backgrounds, but it’s just as easy to find awards that grant free money for artistic talent or even social media skills.
 Maybe, they should spend a little less time complaining and more time actually searching for scholarships.
 In fact, I’ll make it easy for them by listing a few scholarships they can start applying to now.

-Forget about grades or anything else, this $1,000 weekly contest is awarded based solely on the short response to the scholarship prompt.
-Students get a new chance to win every Monday, so there’s really no excuse for not taking a few minutes to try their luck each week.
+Forget about grades or anything else, this $1,000 monthly contest is awarded based solely on the short response (2-3 sentences) to the scholarship prompt.
+Students get a new chance to win every month, so there’s really no excuse for not taking a few minutes to try their luck.
 Deadline: Ongoing.

 Current college students and recent graduates simply need to complete a short survey about their college experience to enter this $2,500 scholarship contest.
 Winners are selected based on a short response in the survey about what advice they would have given themselves in high school.
 Deadline: July 31.

 High school and college students may apply for this $1,000 scholarship.
 Students must submit a short essay (250 words or less) on the topic of their choice.
 Deadline: July 31.